Image

 Boeing 727-200C

-The Boeing 727-200 was not so populair as Convertable.
+The Boeing 727-200 was not so populair as convertable aircraft.
 Only one 727-200C was built.
 It can be recognised by the cargo door in the left front fuselage and the many cabin windows.
-The pure freighter versions have no cabin windows or painted over windows.
+The pure freighter versions have no cabin windows or metal plugs instead of windows.

 Boeing 727-200C